 Examples of Progressive Web Apps:

 Native, Hybrid, and PWA apps each have their set benefits and flaws.
-Depending on the requirements of the business, you will need to take a call as to which type of an app you would like to build.
-The key to using the different types of applications solely depends on the features, requirements and purpose of the app you are building.
-And each of the App types bring their own advantages to the table.
+Depending on the requirements of the business, you will need to take a call as to which type of app you would like to build.
+The key to using the different types of applications solely depends on the features, requirements, and purpose of the app you are building.
+And each of the App types brings its own advantages to the table.
 We hope you make the most of the information provided here and test the apps thoroughly before releasing them.